bitrise-io/devcenter/_articles/en/getting-started/connecting-apple-dev-account.md

 Authorize your app to receive Apple Developer Portal data from Bitrise once your Apple Developer Account is connected to your [bitrise.io](https://www.bitrise.io/) account.

-As such, any team member’s connected account can be used with an app.
-The app does NOT necessarily have to use the owner’s connected Apple Developer account.
+As such, any owner's or admin’s connected account can be used with an app.

 To authorize the app: